tadhglewis/issue-status/README.md

 - Run `npm run build` this will create a build directory containing the built app
 - For deploying [click here](https://create-react-app.dev/docs/deployment)

+You may also want to [configure issue templates for your repository](https://help.github.com/en/github/building-a-strong-community/configuring-issue-templates-for-your-repository) which will act as Component and Incident templates

 ### Update